Culture matters: How 5 Chicago companies make sure new hires fit in

 When a tech company is just starting out, it’s all about the development of the product.
 Early employees are often dedicated to building great stuff at a breakneck pace, developing culture organically and on the fly.
 But as a company grows, the early culture that drove innovation can get diluted if it isn’t nurtured.

-We talked to six Chicago companies about how they find employees who embody their culture, making sure new hires fit right in.
+We talked to five Chicago companies about how they find employees who embody their culture, making sure new hires fit right in.

 CraftJack helps home improvement pros get noticed online.
 The company connects homeowners in need of help with pros who can get the jobs done.